christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 The eruption of Thera (Santorini) around 1600 BCE destroyed the ancient economy and led the the eventual collapse of the Bronze Age and the fragmentation of Scythian hegemony.
 It led to the Hyksos expulsion from Egypt, civil strife, and Assyria rising up under the Chaldean priests (the Kalani, the Jews).
 Jews called all of them Ashkenaz meaning Scythian.
 Khazaria is the former territory of the Scythians is why they got that name (Ashkenazi).

-The Sea Peoples were the revenge against Babylon, Hittites and Egypt after the Mitanni were exiled.
+The Sea Peoples were the revenge against Babylon, Hittites, and Egypt after the Mitanni were exiled.

 The Hyksos descendants then re-emerged in Persia and Anatolia, later reclaiming Egypt under the Achaemenid Period (525 BCE).